 SeatSpy helps solve the problem of finding airline reward seats.
 Its goal is to allow people that have collected air miles and airline reward loyalty points to easily see which seats are available as Reward Seats.

 To use the site, you select the airline and the route that you want to search for reward seat availability.
-We then show you all of the reward seat availability, for every cabin class, for a whole year.
+We then show you all of the reward seat availability, for every cabin class, for almost a whole year.
 No more re-entering search details, creating a new search with a different cabin class or with new dates when you might be able to travel.

 SeatSpy currently keeps track of reward seat availability for the following airlines: